 - Add Connectivity Associations rule—Configured using the Add Connectivity Associations Rule tool, Add Connectivity Associations rules can be set up to get the connectivity associations represented in the diagrams and ensure graph completeness before collapsing or reducing features.

 Avoid configuring this rule when it is not needed because it is time-consuming.
 For example, adding connectivity associations is not relevant to a template configured to run a Trace rule since the connectivity associations will already be systematically returned by the trace.

-- Add Diagram Feature Capability rules—Added using the Add Diagram Feature Capability By Attribute Rule tool, Add Diagram Feature Capability rules can be set up to manage collapsing of containers or reduction of junctions with precision.
-They can be used to prevent particular containers from collapse or particular junctions to be reduced during all or part of the diagram building.
+- Add Diagram Feature Capability rules—Added using the Add Diagram Feature Capability By Attribute Rule tool, Add Diagram Feature Capability rules can be set up to manage collapsing of containers with precision.
+They can be used to prevent parent containers related to particular contents from being collapsed during all or part of the diagram building.

 - Collapse Containers rules—Set up when running the Add Collapse Container Rule or Add Collapse Container By Attribute Rule tool, Collapse Container rules are executed to collapse containers in diagrams.
 They must be executed after the Expand Container rules if you want to keep track of all contents related to the collapsed containers.

 - Start Iteration rules—Configured using the Add Start Iteration Rule tool, the Start Iteration rule must be positioned at the beginning of a Reduce Junction rule iterative sequence.
 It forces the building diagram process to loop on the Reduce Junction rule sequence until there are junctions in the diagram, which is reduced by one of the rules in that sequence.